coatyio/coaty-examples/hello-world/swift/README.md

 other Hello World components and outputs log messages on the console, identical in format to a Coaty JS Hello World client.

-> **Note**: The broker IP address of the CoatySwift Light UI agent is
+> **Note**: The broker IP address of the CoatySwift app is preconfigured to
-> preconfigured to localhost, i.e. `127.0.0.1` (see class
+> localhost, i.e. `127.0.0.1` (see class `HelloWorldExampleViewController` or
-> `HelloWorldExampleViewController` or `DynamicHelloWorldExampleViewController`,
+> `DynamicHelloWorldExampleViewController`, respectively).
+This is okay for
+> testing the app in the Xcode simulator in combination with a local broker.
-> respectively).
-If your Coaty broker runs on another machine, adjust the
+> However, if you deploy and run your app on a device, you need to adjust the
 > variable `brokerIp` accordingly.